micro/micro/docs/getting-started/README.md

 $ micro store write key2 val2
 ```

-After this, we can list both `key1` and `key2` keys as they both share commond prefixes:
+After this, we can list both `key1` and `key2` keys as they both share common prefixes:

 ```
 $ micro store read --prefix --verbose key